-The stages for creating a social media strategy.
+The stages for making a social media strategy.

 Research where your “customer profiles” participate on social media.

 You can use your personal social media accounts to research interests, join existing groups, “Like” pages, and find out about events locally and internationally that are relevant.
 It is amazing what you can find to connect with and the communities that are based around an interest or activity, such as cycling, watercolour painting, walking.

 Using all the research and ideas you have found, plan out a time scale (social media calendar) of themes for your social media strategy.

 What type of content will you need: images, written snippets of information, blogs prepared, videos made.